Hello! Greetings! Welcome!

 Given that you're here, it's fair to assume that you know something about me... but I'll provide a brief synopsis anyway.

+I'm Mike!
+I am an assistant professor in the engineering department of the College of Science and Mathematics at UMass, Boston, and the principal investigator of the Ubiquitous Communications and Networking Lab (UCaN Lab).
 My work is in the area of visible light communication (VLC), or "LiFi", heterogeneous networks (HetNets), and dynamic adaptive systems.
 In particular, my research focuses on the integration of directional wireless access technologies such as VLC within next generation, or "5G", wireless networks.
 I also have experience with Software Defined Radio (SDR) and have co-founded SDR-Boston and the annual New England Workshop for Software Defined Radio (NEWSDR).